Equipment

 The size and weight of the product(s) you move will determine the needed capacity of the unit or if an attachment is necessary to lift and transport it.
 After analysis you may discover present loads are lighter or heavier than originally recorded.

-Forklift Hours of Usage
+Forklift Hours Of Usage

-Facility & Warehouse Design
+Facility And Warehouse Design

-The distance the product is carried throughout the facility will show if you are using the right forklift.
-Moving products horizontally only may allow you to choose a less expensive unit such as an electric pallet jack or tugger.
 Driving surfaces should be considered to determine tires, especially if the warehouse has rough floors or the forklift will be used outdoors.
 Other factors such as the use of racking or ramps might have implications on the type of forklift suggested.

 Operator Feedback

-Comments from operators can seem repetitive but hearing about common issues may reveal the current forklift isn’t ideal for daily operation.
 Observing operators can reveal a need for ergonomic features.
-For example, if your application requires tall loads to be carried, the operator will spend the majority of the shift looking over his or her shoulder to drive the unit in reverse.
+For example, if your application requires tall loads to be carried, the operator will spend the majority of the shift looking over their shoulder to drive the unit in reverse.
 Using a swivel seat and rear assist grip with a horn will let an operator turn with the seat, reducing back and neck strain while improving safety.

-Cost of Ownership
+Cost Of Ownership

 Explore Forklift Options